 You can opt either for a free or a paid version, depending on what you need Figma for.
 Still, whatever it is, this multifunctional tool is surprisingly easy to learn and can make your teamwork faster and more successful.

 Even if you are now working with Photoshop or Sketch, Zeplin will become your reliable assistant.
 Initially it was aimed at making the collaboration between web designers and web developers less… stressful.
 When working on a project in Zeplin, a developer can click on everything he or she sees without worrying that his or her clicks may change something that is the result of a designer’s long and hard work.

 But what makes Zeplin really valuable is that this tool can translate Photoshop and Sketch files into a web-based, Windows, or Mac app, providing quick reference for every component of a design and just saving your precious time.

-That’s everything you can see on the official Pictaculous website, literally.
-The interface is more than simple.
+The Coolors interface is more than simple.
 But what stands behind it is really smart and helpful.

-Powered by MailChimp, this tool will provide you with a set of colors for your design, basing its decisions on the colors of a photo you upload.
-Simply put, you need to send a picture with the colors you want to use for a website, and Pictaculous will offer you a wide palette of hints that will match harmoniously in your design.
+This tool will provide you with a set of colors for your design, basing its decisions on the colors of a photo you upload.
+Simply put, you need to send a picture with the colors you want to use for a website, and Coolors will offer you a wide palette of hints that will match harmoniously in your design.